Michael Battle, WalletHub Credit Card Analyst

 @mikebattle

-There are two ways to get a Chase Ink Preferred invitation.
+There are two ways to get a Chase Ink Preferred card invitation.
 The first is to receive an invitation in the mail directly from Chase.
 The second way to get a Chase Ink Preferred invitation is to get a referral from another business owner who already has the card.

 If you receive an invitation to apply for the Chase Ink Preferred by mail, you can either return the application enclosed with the letter or enter the invitation number and your ZIP code online.
 It’s important to note that not all business owners who receive this mailing will be approved.
 It’s not clear how selective Chase is about sending these offers out.